To prune or not to prune

 The granule will typically only be needed to be applied once or twice per year while the water-soluble formula may need more frequent applications thru ought the growing season.
 Assuming the above plants escape a late frost (while flower buds are in production) this nutrient should take care of a stubborn ‘non-willing to flower’ plant.

-One other trick may be to let your plant “stress” out of water by lengthening the time in between normal watering.
+One other trick may be to let your plant “stress” out of the water by lengthening the time in between normal watering.
 This may trick the organism into “thinking” it may be on the path of imminent death and may lead to flower production.
 This is its way of carrying on its genetic material thru drought.

 Pruning fruit and shade trees

-For most other dormant trees and plants now is the ideal time to prune.
+For most other dormant trees and plants now is the ideal time to prune (winter).
 This includes fruit and shade trees.
 Fruit trees may be a bit trickier as you do not want to remove too much as this may reduce your yield.
 On the other hand, leaving too much on may lead to more but smaller fruit.
 Try to leave limbs that branch out, closer to a 45-degree angle as opposed to a 30 degree or smaller angle.
 The smaller the angle the less amount of weight the branches can carry.
 They are also prone to breaking easier during our windy season.

 Roses should be pruned before Valentine’s Day as a rule.
 Drastic heavy pruning will result in more new growth typically with larger but few flowers.
 This method is suggested for older neglected bushes.
 Lighter and more selective pruning can result in more flower production at the expense of flower size.
 After pruning your roses you may also begin to apply fertilizer for quick re-growth and better flower production.